11- Highway Driving

 Coach your teen to adjust travel speed and vehicle position based on weather and road conditions.
 Once your teen is comfortable with and proficient at highway driving in good conditions, spend some practice time on highways under more challenging conditions, such as rain.
 Coach them to always use appropriate caution, as conditions can change quickly.

-Lesson nine – road trips
+Lesson five – road trips

 Consider planning some short day trips with your teen to a destination two to three hours away.
 Have them drive there and back.
 Find an event or place that you will both enjoy and have fun.